 - The recipient's address, as listed on the account

-ACH payments also make things easier on your accounting department, which can track payments more easily.
-There’s no need to account in your books for paper checks that have been mailed but not cashed.
+ACH payments for businesses also make things easier on your accounting department so they can track payments more efficiently.
+There’s no need to account in your books for paper checks that have been mailed but not cashed, for example.

 Setting up business to business ACH payments with Routable

 If you're considering setting up business to business ACH, Routable is an easy way to get started.
 We support all ACH payment speeds, and you're automatically set up to send ACH payments when you register for a Routable account.

 And when using Routable for payables, you'll have the option of integrating the platform with your existing accounting software.
 You'll enjoy a streamlined approval process and fast reconciliation among other benefits.
 We connect to Xero, QuickBooks, NetSuite and Sage Intacct.